 Pour the water and white vinegar over the egg, then place a small plate over the mug.

 Microwave for 1 minute.
-(The cook time will vary from microwave to microwave.
-The microwave at our studio is an 1000-watt model, and I used full power.
-If your microwave has a lower wattage, you may need to increase the cook time.
+(The cooking time will vary from microwave to microwave.
+The microwave at our studio is a 1000-watt model, and I used full power.
+If your microwave has a lower wattage, you may need to increase the cooking time.
 If your microwave has a higher wattage, you may want to use a lower power setting!)

 After cooking, carefully remove the mug and plate from your microwave.
 Use a slotted spoon to check on the egg.
 If the white is set, it’s done!
 If it’s not quite set, put the mug and plate back into the microwave and cook for another 20 seconds.
 Repeat until the egg white has set.